theironcook/Backbone.ModelBinder/README.md

     },

     render: function() {
-        $(this.el).html(this.template(this.model.toJSON()));
+        this.$el.html(this.template(this.model.toJSON()));
         return this;
     }
 });
 ````

-While the style above technically works just fine it can be more efficient - especially for larger client applications that are not frequently refreshed.
+While the style above technically works just fine it can be more efficient by using the ModelBinder - especially for larger client applications that are not frequently refreshed.

 If render is called multiple times, the previously created html elements are just thrown away.
 Converting the model to json is also an unnecessary conversion.